labrat-0/labrat-0.github.io/blog/2025-02-05-advanced-kql-for-analytics.md

 ) on OperationId
 ```

-The `lookup` operator is substantially faster than `join` for many analytics scenarios, especially when one side of the join has relatively few distinct key values.
+The `lookup` operator is much faster than `join` for many analytics scenarios, especially when one side of the join has relatively few distinct key values.

 ## Building Dynamic Dashboards